-While most feel free to post what they like on their personal accounts, that line has been blurred.
-But when it comes to using your business email address nothing less than being extremely professional will do.
+But when using your business email address, nothing less than being extremely professional at all times will do.
 As I’ve noted on this site before, if you wouldn’t type it on business letterhead, don’t type it in an email — or on any other online platform.

-Not only do we have to be wary of using certain terms, we also have to be extremely careful of how we voice any sort of opinion or point of view.
-So what do we do?
+Not only do we have to be wary of using specific terms, but we also have to be extremely careful of how we voice any sort of opinion or point of view.

 Grow Your Vocabulary

 Work on expanding your vocabulary.
-Use the words that express your intent or tone instead of jumping for the bold button or adding multiple explanation points or question marks.
+Use the words that express your intent or tone instead of jumping for the bold button or adding multiple exclamation points or question marks.
 When it comes to your business email, you need to choose words over formatting every time.

 Hone Your Writing Skills

-By doing so you’ll find that you are rarely misunderstood and highly regarded as a proficient communicator.
-And best of all you avoid misunderstandings or the wrong interpretation of what you meant.
+By doing so, you’ll find that you are rarely misunderstood and highly regarded as a proficient communicator.
+And best of all, you avoid misunderstandings or the wrong interpretation of what you meant.